MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse5_2/readme.txt

 RbwRuler
 xbase

-There is a group project containing all of these except xbase which has a separate group progject.
+There is a group project containing all of these.

 The GraphicEX and xygraph directories do not have packages but they need to be added to the search path.